JedWatson/react-codemirror/README.md

 * `value` `String` the editor value
 * `options` `Object (newValue)` options passed to the CodeMirror instance
 * `onChange` `Function (newValue)` called when a change is made

+See the [CodeMirror API Docs](https://codemirror.net/doc/manual.html#api) for the available options.

 ### License